lelaboratoire/rethink-prs-ms/manuscript.md

 [objective: simulate a diverse collection of datasets]

-For each simulated and real-world dataset, after randomly splitting the entire data in two smaller sets (80% training and 20% holdout), we built the MRS model on training data to obtain the $\chi^2$ coefficients and calculated risk score for each individual in the holdout set.
+For each simulated and real-world dataset, after randomly splitting the entire data in two smaller sets (80% training and 20% holdout), we built the MRS model on training data to obtain the $\chi^2$ coefficients and the HLO matrix, and then we calculated risk score for each individual in the holdout set.
-We assess the performance of the MRS by comparing the area under the Receiving Operator Characteristic curve (auROC) with that of the standard GRS method.
+We assess the performance of the MRS by comparing the area under the Receiving Operator Characteristic curve (auROC) with that of the standard PRS method.

 ### Manuscript drafting
 This manuscript is collaboratively written using the Manubot software which supports open paper writing via GitHub with Markdown [@YuJbg3zO].